-The Board of Directors of Sun BioPharma, Inc. (our "Company") is soliciting proxies for use at the Annual Meeting of Stockholders to be held on May 22, 2018, and at any adjournment or postponement of the meeting.
+The Board of Directors of Sun BioPharma, Inc. ("our Company") is soliciting proxies for use at the Annual Meeting of Stockholders to be held on May 21, 2019, and at any adjournment or postponement of the meeting (the "Annual Meeting").

 The Annual Meeting will be held at the offices of Faegre Baker Daniels LLP, 2200 Wells Fargo Center, 90 South Seventh Street, Minneapolis, Minnesota.
 Registration for the Annual Meeting will begin at 2:00 p.m., local time.
 The Annual Meeting will commence at 2:30 p.m., local time.
 This solicitation is being made by mail; however, we also may use our officers, directors and employees (without providing them with additional compensation) to solicit proxies from stockholders in person or by telephone, facsimile or letter.
-Distribution of this proxy statement and the proxy card is scheduled to begin on or about April 16, 2018.
+Distribution of this proxy statement and the proxy card is scheduled to begin on or about April 16, 2019.

-OUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND VOTING
+QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND VOTING